edouardklein/poulpe/docs/usage.rst

     $ pouple viz example.tlp

 The .tlp file you specify on the command line will be created if it does not exist, and updated if it exists.

+A companion file (ending in .all.tlp) is also created, that contains all nodes and edges in the index.
+You can remove nodes and edges in the .tlp file without loosing information because they are still stored in the .all.tlp file.
+Removing nodes and edges is very useful to reduce clutter in the graph and remove parasite artefacts.